GateNLP/domain-analysis-lists/docs/index.md

   domains
 - When a user sends a set of text to the service, it first analyses the text to see if any URLs can be found
 - If any URLs can be found, for each of them:
-  - If the URL is a facebook, twitter or tiktok URL, the account rather than the domain is used in further processing
+  - If the URL is a X/Twitter, Facebook, TikTok, Telegram or VKontakte URL, the account rather than the domain is used in further processing
   - Otherwise, the main domain is extracted, and this is used for further processing
   - The service then checks the domain/account to see if it is present in any data from any collected sources
   - Any match found is added to the response json, allowing users to see any labels given, descriptions or evidence given by the source